ika-rwth-aachen/omega-prime-ros/README.md

 # Omega-Prime-ROS
 This repository provides a Dockerized ROS 2 conversion pipeline that exports `rosbag2` data to omega-prime `.mcap` files.

 The conversion pipeline is based on the [perception_interfaces](https://github.com/ika-rwth-aachen/perception_interfaces).
 It scans `rosbag2` recordings, reads [EgoData](https://github.com/ika-rwth-aachen/perception_interfaces/blob/main/perception_msgs/msg/EgoData.msg) and [ObjectList](https://github.com/ika-rwth-aachen/perception_interfaces/blob/main/perception_msgs/msg/ObjectList.msg) topics, and resolves `/tf` + `/tf_static` transforms into a configurable fixed frame.
 The converter writes one `.mcap` per bag and supports optional OpenDRIVE map embedding and schema validation for downstream analytics workflows.
+When both `EgoData` and `ObjectList` are available, nearby timestamps can be synchronized at export time without changing the underlying TF lookup timestamp of each message.

 For further processing of resulting omega-prime files, see the main [omega-prime repository](https://github.com/ika-rwth-aachen/omega-prime).